 Every 92 seconds, another person is sexually assaulted.
 Like domestic violence, sexual assault is about power and control and can take many forms.
 It refers to any physical act of a sexual nature that occurs without a person’s consent.

 Get the facts.
 Learn more about sexual assault.

-About Family Homelessness
+About Youth and Family Homelessness